prody/ProDy-website/tutorials/essa_tutorial/essa.rst

    essa.scanResidues()

-The generated ESSA profile can be shown by :func:`.showESSAProfile`.
+The generated ESSA profile can be shown by :meth:`.ESSA.showESSAProfile`.
 On this profile, the residues interacting with the previously specified ligand(s) are automatically highlighted.
 The blue dashed baseline shows the q-th quantile of the profile, which is by default ``q=0.75``, representing the top quartile.
 Other residues of interest